Famous Hustlers, Gamblers and Pool Sharks

 Digest rankings of the 50 Greatest Players of the Century.
 So Cap Anson was

-obviously no bush-leaguer at three-cushion billiards, if he was able to take
+obviously no bush-leaguer, if he was able to take

 Moore to the limit.
 According to a New York Times article published the

 following day, Anson showed "remarkable form" and had two runs of five billiards

 before he ran out of steam at the end.

 The History of Pool, Part II: By the mid-19th century, elephants were being

 slaughtered for their ivory at an alarming rate, primarily to keep up with the